 First, I will never tell you to stay or leave.

-There are many women in this community who choose to stay in their marriage and it works for them.
+There are many women in this community who choose to stay in their marriage or relationship and it works for them.
 And there are women who leave.

-There are many reasons we decide to stay in a unhealthy relationship (we love them, we see their potential, we find self worth in helping others, fear of what others will think, fear of breaking up a family, etc).
+There are many reasons we decide to stay in an unhealthy relationship – we love them, we see their potential, we find self-worth in helping others, fear of what others will think, fear of breaking up a family, and so much more.

 Today we’re going to be covering a reason I’ve never discussed before.